jia-xinyu/jia-xinyu.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    Suspension group members and team members in FSC 2016
+    Suspension group (left).
+Team members on behalf of Jilin Univeristy pariciapting in FSC 2016 (right).
 </div>

+In Oct 2016, the Gspeed race car was shipped to Xiangyang circuit for [Formula Student China](http://www.formulastudent.com.cn/) (FSC) 2016.
+A total of 69 domestic universities participated, and our team finally won the **2nd prize**.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">